 Uncomfortable Truths About Aging

 Let’s face it – aging isn’t the most glamorous topic.
 But here’s the thing: we’re all going to do it.
 And some of us are going to do it better than others.
+It all depends on your mindset for longevity.

 Sure, we could go with the flow and follow the conventional aging path of becoming immobile, sick, and senile.
 But where’s the fun in that?